parizeaujj/NBA_Betting_App/artifacts/architecture.md

   - Once the information is finalized/reviewed, the player can click the send invite button to send the invite to the player.

 - The Bet Slip screen shows all of the bets under a certain category
-  - The top section allows the user to switch views between “In progress”, “upcoming”, and “complete”
+  - The top section allows the user to switch views between “Upcoming”, “In progress”, and "Completed”
   - Each bet slip will display the type of bet, the side of the bet (indicated by ‘+’ or ‘-‘) and the number of contests correlated with that particular bet

 - The Invitations screen will allow the user to view contest requests and see the status of contests requests they have sent out